CitrusLL/DAT250Demo/src/main/java/oblig2/dat250-expass2.md

 And the deletion of polls is not fully implemented, especially culling the acociated votes.

 ## Task 4
-I wrote some short scripts in bruno to assess the correctness of my code.
+I wrote some short test scripts in bruno to assess the correctness of my code.
 I assume this is what you wanted from this task

+I did not see anything about how i should submit them as part of the directory.

 ## Further tasks
 As mentioned i was particularly strapped for time this week.
 So i did not tackle the further tasks.